Actor Drake Bell gets child endangerment probation | ExBulletin

 Actor Drake Bell gets child endangerment probation

-CLEVELAND actor Drake Bell was sentenced to two years probation on charges related to a girl who met him online and attended one of his concerts in Ohio when she was 15 .
+CLEVELAND (AP) Drake Bell, the former star of the popular Nickelodeon show Drake & Josh, was sentenced in Cleveland on Monday to two years probation on child endangering charges involving a girl who met him in online and accused him of sexual contact after attending her concert when she was 15.

-Jared Drake Bell, 34, was also sentenced to 200 hours of community service, all served in California.
-He lives in West Hollywood.

-After initially pleading not guilty, Bell instead pleaded guilty last month via Zoom to an attempted felony of endangering children and a charge of disseminating information harmful to minors.
-The range of sentences was up to two years in prison.
+Jared Drake Bell, 35, from West Hollywood, Calif., pleaded guilty last month via Zoom to a crime, an attempt to endanger children and an accusation of disseminating information harmful to minors.

-The victim, who spoke publicly in court on Monday at sentencing, attended her concert in Cleveland in 2017.
-She then contacted Toronto Police in 2018, who contacted the Cleveland Police Division .

-The now 19-year-old said that before the concert, she and Bell were texting each other online.
-They had been in an online relationship since she was 12, she said.
+Cuyahoga County Judge Timothy McCormick allows Bell to do probation and 200 hours of community service in California.

 Sources

-Note: This story has been corrected to show that Bells’ age is 35, not 34.